Navigation: THE ONDEMAND VERSION >

 Another similar problem that can happen if your entire computer crashes is that when you try to sign on to the OnDemand client again, it can say that your user is already logged in.
 (On OnDemand user name can only be logged in from one computer at a time.)
 That may require contacting us to clear that.

 WARNING: The Program will Exit after Two Hours of Inactivity

-Because you are using server resources, you should exit ACCOUNTS when you are not using it.
-If you are using the OnDemand Version and you leave ACCOUNTS running for two hours without doing anything in it, it will automatically give you a message then exit the program, so that others can use it and you are no longer using up server resources.
+Because you are using server resources, you should exit DONATION when you are not using it.
+If you are using the OnDemand Version and you leave DONATION running for two hours without doing anything in it, it will automatically give you a message then exit the program, so that others can use it and you are no longer using up server resources.

-Please note that this automatic exiting after two hours of inactivity will also abandon any unsaved changes to transactions you are editing on a Register window or any of the single-purpose transaction windows like Write Cheques etc. So you should never leave the program alone for that long when you are in the middle of unsaved data entry!
+Please note that this automatic exiting after two hours of inactivity will also abandon any unsaved changes to a donor or a donation on the main window.
+So you should never leave the program alone for that long when you are in the middle of unsaved data entry!